noahcoomer/django-blog/README.md

 # Django Blog

 A Django-powered blog.
+Feel free to fork and use this boilerplate code as you wish!

+## Notes

+Currently, the master branch is tracking a client project so branding has been applied.

-## Installation
+### Installation

 *This documentation assumes that you already have `pip` installed in your system.*